viktorijabrun/Sweetshop_test/README.md

 - Social media icons are not linked to any functionality.
 - Users can login with random credentials without registration.

+### Your page

+- Welcome message always brings same email 'test@user.com', doesn't match with email address that you entered in login page.

 ### Basket Page:

 - Standard shipping returns incorrect price or `NaN`.